Skip to main content

 What safety precautions should be taken while participating in Underground Onewheel Racing?

-Familiarize yourself with the course before racing and be aware of any potential hazards or obstacles.
+• Before racing, familiarize yourself with the course and be aware of any potential hazards or obstacles.

 Are there any specific age restrictions for participating in the competition?